 What is TDS?

-Every payment does not invite TDS as there are some requirements to meet.
-Accordingly, the TDS deduction rate is fixed by the Income Tax department.
+- Every payment does not have a TDS deduction and its rate is fixed by the Income Tax department.

 Now let us see some examples for TDS: